LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Calling Lasso Web Pages
 =======================

-Lasso is most often used to serve web applications.
-Lasso code can be embedded in HTML pages and executed before they are served to web visitors.
-A page which includes Lasso code within it is referred to as a :term:`Lasso page`.
+Lasso is most often used to serve Web applications.
+Lasso code can be embedded in HTML pages and executed before they are served to Web visitors.
+A page that includes Lasso code within it is referred to as a :term:`Lasso page`.

 Lasso code is embedded into a regular HTML file by inserting the code between a